-ABV provided me with all the information I needed and best of all they were affordable.
-I will definitely recommend ABV- Nepal to anyone looking to volunteer AND if I want to volunteer again I will be looking ABV for it.
+ABV allowed me the chance to travel with very short notice.
+But they provided me with all the information I needed and best of all they were affordable.
+I will definitely recommend the Nepal program to anyone looking to volunteer AND if I want to volunteer again I will be looking at A Broader View’s other programs.

 How would you describe your accommodation, meals, security?

-The meals will be something that I will miss terribly Sarita knows how to cook!
-I always felt safe here.
+The meals will be something that I will miss terribly.
+Sarita really knows how cook!
+I always felt safe and welcome.
 The accommodations were wonderful.
 The beds are firm but great!
-The Bathroom is clean & separate from the family bathroom.
+The Bathroom is clean & separate from the family also.

 What was your memory of this trip?

 My memory of this trip to Nepal will be a great one!
 I learned a lot about the Hindu culture &the Nepali Culture I took part in Krishna Teej celebrations.
 My memory will be full of adventure with a tiny side of poor sanitation.

 How was the information you received from ABV prior to traveling?
 (Emails, website, support) was there anything missing or should be included to prepare other volunteers?

 There is some information that does not align with the website & the orientation guide that I had to question.
 But the staff in the USA were fast in reply and emails were extremely helpful in preparing me for my trip.
 Get your visa when you get to Kathmandu.
 It is easy.